DacianCoder/cristidemo/README.md

 that contains some helper function to wrap your components with Redux and Intl providers.

-### Mutation testing
-Mutation tester provider is [Stryker](https://stryker-mutator.io/) Stryker provides a real coverage report of the current tests and offers an insight on where bugs might appear

-In order to see this report locally, run `npm run test:mutation` This report can pe visualised on each branch pipeline by triggering a manual job and then downloading the artifact with the report on a html format
-In order to add/remove tests or files from mutation scope, please edit [stryker.conf.js](./stryker.conf.js)

-Stryker can be removed by adding `mutation` as an argument to the `./bin/clean_project.sh`

 ## Internationalization

 Translations is provided using React Intl.